eloicasamayor/expenses_app/README.md

-# Personal expenses app
+# Personal expenses app: learning Flutter

-Weekly spendings administration app.

-## Following the Flutter Course on Udemy

-This app was developed following the second lection of the ["Flutter & Dart - The Complete Guide [2021 Edition]"](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)
+This is a spendings administration app done following the ["Flutter & Dart - The Complete Guide [2021 Edition]"](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)

-Al the code is commented with the theory explained by the teacher.

-## What I've learned
-- When to use StatefulWidger or StatelessWidget
-- using public or private functions
-- Connect widgets and share the State
-- Build adaptatives UI thanks to MediaQuery
-- LayoutBuilder() to pass constraints so we can know the size of a widget
-- Build diferent widgets depending on a condition. (condition) ? do this : else do that.
-- Using different mothods of the List() class: .map(), .where(), .reversed().

-## Core Flutter Widgets
+# Core Flutter Widgets

-### Scaffold / CuppertinoPageScaffold
+## Scaffold / CuppertinoPageScaffold
 It gives the background, it allow to use define:
 - appBar: it takes an AppBar object to define how the appbar should look like.
 We can define
   - title: a text for the title